imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 conscious perception is not continuous, but occurs in discrete chunks that lag behind physical reality by hundreds of milliseconds.
-I prefer the name _Saltatory Consciousness_ - which harkens back to "saltatory condution" of electrical activity jumping from node to node along neural axons.
+I prefer the name _Saltatory Consciousness_ - which harkens back to "saltatory conduction" of electrical activity jumping from node to node along neural axons.
 "Saltatory Consciousness" is a little more descriptive than "two-stage model", as well.
 We'll see what's so "saltatory" about consciousness soon.